 It is important to look after your health following a diagnosis of dementia.
-Your usual health checks (such as blood pressure, cholesterol, eye tests and dental check ups) can help you keep fit and well, and better able to cope with symptoms of dementia.
+Your usual health checks (such as blood pressure, cholesterol, eye tests and dental check-ups) can help you keep fit and well, and better able to cope with symptoms of dementia.

-As someone with a diagnosis of dementia you should have a review of your condition, at least every 15 months, by your GP or practice nurse.
+As someone with a diagnosis of dementia you should have a review of your condition at least every 15 months by your GP or practice nurse.

-You may also be within the age range for health screening (such as breast screening or cervical screening) so it is important for you to continue to attend these and get help to attend if you need it.
+You may also be within the age range for health screening (such as breast screening, cervical screening or a prostate exam) so it is important for you to continue to take part in tests and attend appointments.